Fact-checked

 Where does it hurt?

-How is HIV and AIDS diagnosed?
+How are HIV and AIDS diagnosed?

-HIV infection is suspected in patients with persistent unexplained generalized lymphadenopathy or in the presence of any of the conditions listed in categories B or C. It should also be suspected of HIV infection in high-risk patients if they have nonspecific symptoms that may be a manifestation of acute primary HIV infection.
-After the diagnosis of HIV infection should be determined stage of the disease by the level of viral load in the blood plasma and the number of CD4 + lymphocytes.
-The level of CD4 + lymphocytes is calculated based on the number of leukocytes, the percentage of lymphocytes and the percentage of lymphocytes that have CD4.
-The normal level of CD4 + lymphocytes in adults is 750 ± 250 cells / μl.
-Determination of antibodies to HIV is a sensitive and specific test, with the exception of the first few weeks after infection.
-Enzyme-linked immunosorbent assay (ELISA) -analysis for antibodies to HIV-is highly sensitive, but it can sometimes give false positive results.
-That is why the positive result of the ELISA test should be confirmed by such a more specific test as Western blotting.
-New rapid tests for blood and saliva are performed quickly, do not require technically complicated manipulations and equipment, and also allow testing under various conditions and immediately inform the patient of the result.
-The positive results of these tests should be confirmed by standard blood tests.
+HIV infection is suspected in patients with persistent unexplained generalized lymphadenopathy or any of the conditions listed in categories B or C. HIV infection should also be suspected in high-risk patients with nonspecific symptoms that may represent acute primary HIV infection.
+Once the diagnosis of HIV infection is established, the disease stage should be determined by plasma viral load and CD4+ lymphocyte count.
+The CD4+ lymphocyte count is calculated from the white blood cell count, the percentage of lymphocytes, and the percentage of lymphocytes that have CD4.
+The normal CD4+ lymphocyte count in adults is 750±250 cells/μl.
+HIV antibody testing is sensitive and specific except during the first few weeks after infection.
+The enzyme-linked immunosorbent assay (ELISA) - an HIV antibody test - is highly sensitive, but can sometimes give false-positive results.
+That is why a positive ELISA test result must be confirmed by a more specific test such as the Western blot.
+New rapid tests for blood and saliva are produced quickly, do not require technically complex manipulations and equipment, and allow testing in a variety of settings and immediate communication of the result to the patient.
+Positive results from these tests must be confirmed by standard blood tests.

 What do need to examine?

-How is HIV and AIDS treated?
+How is HIV infection and AIDS treated?

-An increase in the number of patients receiving inadequate treatment regimens promotes the formation of mutant forms of HIV, which have a higher resistance to drugs, but are similar to wild type HIV and show less ability to reduce CD4 + lymphocyte levels.
+The increasing number of patients receiving inadequate treatment regimens contributes to the formation of mutant forms of HIV that have higher drug resistance but are similar to wild-type HIV and exhibit less ability to reduce CD4+ lymphocyte levels.

-With the interaction of antiretroviral drugs with each other, their effectiveness can synergistically increase.
-For example, a subtherapeutic dose of ritonavir (100 mg) can be combined with any other drug from the class of protease inhibitors (lopinavir, amprenavir, indinavir, atazonavir, tipronavir).
-Ritonavir inhibits the activity of hepatic enzymes that metabolize other protease inhibitors, thereby increasing the concentration and effectiveness of the latter.
-Another example is the combination of lamivudine (ZTS) and zidovudine (ZDV).
-With the use of these drugs in the form of monotherapy, resistance develops rapidly.
-However, a mutation that causes the development of resistance in response to the use of ZTS, simultaneously increases the sensitivity of HIV to HFA.
-Thus, these two drugs are synergists.
+When antiretroviral drugs interact with each other, their effectiveness can increase synergistically.
+For example, a subtherapeutic dose of ritonavir (100 mg) can be combined with any other drug from the protease inhibitor class (lopinavir, amprenavir, indinavir, atazonavir, tipronavir).
+Ritonavir inhibits the liver enzymes that metabolize other protease inhibitors, thereby increasing their concentration and effectiveness.
+Another example is the combination of lamivudine (3TC) and zidovudine (ZDV).
+When these drugs are used as monotherapy, resistance develops rapidly.
+However, the mutation that causes resistance to 3TC also increases the sensitivity of HIV to ZDV.
+Thus, the two drugs are synergistic.

-Interruption of HAART is relatively safe, provided that all drugs are canceled simultaneously.
-Discontinuation of therapy may be necessary for surgical treatment, as well as when drug toxicity can not be treated or it is necessary to eliminate it.
-After the interruption of therapy to establish a toxic drug, the same medicines are prescribed as monotherapy for several days, which is safe for most drugs.
-An exception is abacavir: in patients who have fever and rash on primary administration of abacavir, severe and even potentially lethal hypersensitivity reactions may occur if it is repeated.
+Interruption of HAART is relatively safe, provided that all drugs are stopped simultaneously.
+Interruption of therapy may be necessary for surgical treatment or when drug toxicity is refractory to therapy or requires management.
+After interruption of therapy to identify the toxic drug, the same drugs are given as monotherapy for several days, which is safe for most drugs.
+An exception is abacavir: patients who have had fever and rash on initial administration of abacavir may develop severe and even fatal hypersensitivity reactions when re-exposed to it.

-Lifetime care
+Lifelong care

-How is HIV and AIDS prevented?
+How is HIV infection and AIDS prevented?

 Prevention of HIV transmission

-Postexposure prophylaxis of HIV infection
+Post-exposure prophylaxis of HIV infection

-Preventive treatment of HIV infection is indicated in case of penetrating wounds with HIV-infected blood wound (usually with stinging objects) or with massive contact of HIV-infected blood with mucous membranes (eyes, mouth).
+Preventive treatment of HIV infection is indicated for penetrating wounds with HIV-infected blood entering the wound (usually with piercing objects) or with massive contact of HIV-infected blood with mucous membranes (eyes, mouth).
 The risk of infection due to skin damage exceeds 0.3%, and after contact with mucous membranes is about 0.09%.
-The risk proportionally increases depending on the amount of biological material (higher with visible contamination of objects, damage by hollow sharp objects), the depth of damage and the viral load in the blood that has fallen.
-At present, a combination of 2 NRTIs (ZDV and 3TC) or 3 drugs (NRTI + PI or NNRTI) is recommended to reduce the risk of infection; nevirapine is not used because it causes hepatitis (rarely but with severe course)) for 1 month.
-The choice of combination depends on the degree of risk caused by the type of contact.
-Monotherapy ZDV, possibly, reduces the risk of transmission of the virus after injuries by sharp objects by about 80%, although there is no conclusive evidence of this.
+The risk increases proportionally depending on the amount of biological material (higher with visibly contaminated objects, damage with hollow sharp objects), the depth of damage and the viral load in the blood that entered.
+Currently, a combination of 2 NRTIs (ZDV and ZTC) or 3 drugs (NRTI + PI or NNRTI; nevirapine is not used, as it causes hepatitis (rare, but with a severe course)) for 1 month is recommended to reduce the risk of infection.
+The choice of combination depends on the degree of risk due to the type of contact.
+ZDV monotherapy may reduce the risk of transmission following sharps injuries by about 80%, although there is no conclusive evidence to support this.

 Prevention of opportunistic infections